dudarev/cghub/cghub/docs/source/help.rst

 When user click on this link, popup will be shown.

-You can add links like this to help hints:
+You can use such links in help hints:

 .. code-block:: python

     COLUMN_HELP_HINTS = {
         'UUID': 'File identifier, <a href class="js-help-link" data-slug="uuid-help">click to view more detailed information</a>.', ...